rooseve/obj2skv/README.md

 		}
 	}

-Mysql is a relational database, it saves data in **2-dimensional** tables, but an arbitrary object is not 2-dimensional restricted, it's **n-dimensional**.
-By convert an object to skv, it's can be saved in 2 columns, one for key, and one for value.
+How to save it in Mysql?
+As we know, Mysql is a relational database, it saves data in **2-dimensional** tables, but an arbitrary object is not 2-dimensional restricted, it's **n-dimensional**.
+By converting an object to skv, it's can be saved in 2 columns, one for key, and one for value.

 ###How it works?

-To reference an value in an object obj, we need the key path, like:
+To reference an value in an object obj, there will be a path of keys, like this:

 	obj[k1][k2][k3] = v

-Skv just concat the path to a single key, like:
+In skv, the keys are joined into a single key, like:

 	skv[k1.k2.k3] = v